Field Notes

-Field Notes (stylized in all-capitals) is an American notebook brand headquartered in Chicago, Illinois, that designs, prints and manufactures memo books and related accessories.
-Founded in 2007, the Field Notes brand is a joint venture between Portland, Oregon-based Draplin Design Company and Chicago-based design firm Coudal Partners.
+Field Notes (stylized as FIELD NOTES) is an American stationery brand based in Chicago, Illinois that produces memo books and related stationery products.
+Founded in 2007, it was established as a joint venture between Aaron Draplin's Draplin Design Company and the Chicago design firm Coudal Partners.
+The brand's memo books were conceived as a contemporary take on agricultural memo books used by crop inspectors and farmers.

-Standard Field Notes notebooks come with ruled, graph paper, or plain pages in a brown cover.
-The brand has also become known for their smaller runs of limited edition notebooks.